1. NAME/ TE INGOA

 10.4 The Council shall have the power to invest funds upon such terms and conditions as the Council shall consider are in the best interest of the Society.

-10.5 All moneys received for and on behalf of the Society shall forthwith be paid to the credit of the Society in an account or accounts with a bank or banks or financial institutions to be fixed by the Council.
+10.5 All sums of money received for and on behalf of the Society shall forthwith be paid to the credit of the Society in an account or accounts with a bank or banks or financial institutions to be fixed by the Council.

 10.6 The Council shall appoint three Council members as signatories to such accounts, one of whom shall be the Treasurer.
 All withdrawals shall be authorised by at least two of the three signatories.